Shell to join clean hydrogen project in Norway

-OSLO, July 12 (Reuters) - Shell (RDSa.L) will join a project in Norway to produce hydrogen from natural gas while capturing the emissions, Aker Clean Hydrogen (ACH) (ACH-ME.OL) said on Monday.
+OSLO (Reuters) - Shell will join a project in Norway to produce hydrogen from natural gas while capturing the emissions, Aker Clean Hydrogen (ACH) said on Monday.

 Countries across Europe are looking at ways to produce emissions-free hydrogen to help reduce carbon emissions and avert global warming.